Dreyer-Research-Group/homework1-imyxh/hw01.typ

 #figure(image("2b.svg", width: 100mm))

+You can see that we actually never get to the correct answer for $x=-20$, because somewhere along the process of going to $n = 100$, `factorial` on a `u64` overflowed.

 #problem(number: [2(c)])[
     Consider the following (trivial) equality: $e^(-x) = (e^(-1))^x$.
 Write a program that utilizes this equality to get a more accurate series